-I am a senior researcher in the Networking and Security Group at the International Computer Science Institute, an independent non-profit research institute affiliated with the University of California, Berkeley.
-I am also an affiliate member of the Advanced Computing for Science Department at the Lawrence Berkeley National Laboratory, and I work with the Lab's cyber security team.
-Before coming out to Berkeley, I was part of Anja Feldmann's group at TU München, Germany (now at TU Berlin).
+I am a Senior Researcher in the Networking and Security Group at the International Computer Science Institute, an independent non-profit research institute affiliated with the University of California, Berkeley.
+I am also a co-founder, and the CTO, of Corelight, a startup offering professional Bro solutions to corporations and government.
+I am further an affiliate member of the Data Science and Technology Department at Lawrence Berkeley National Laboratory, and I work with the Lab’s cyber security team.
+Before coming out to Berkeley, I was a research assistant at TU München, Germany.
 Before that, I received a diploma in Computer Science from University of Paderborn, Germany.
-These days I am also leading the development for Bro, an open-source network security monitor.

-My research focuses on network security, with a particular emphasis on high-performance network monitoring in operational settings.
-More generally, I'm interested in understanding the capabilities and limitations of network technology as well as the characteristics of real-world Internet traffic.
+Much of my work focuses on securing networks, with a particular emphasis on high-performance network monitoring in operational settings.
+More generally, I’m interested in understanding the capabilities and limitations of network technology, as well as the characteristics of real-world network traffic.

 The Time Machine, a high-performance packet bulk recorder.